tomzhang97/trident/docs/ketrag_baselines.md

 ```

 The default `--ketrag_prompt_style original` keeps the raw KET-RAG context and
+simply appends the question/`Answer:` cue without extra instructions.
+Add
-answer format.
-Add `--ketrag_prompt_style trident` only if you want to force the
+`--ketrag_prompt_style trident` only if you want to force the standardized
-standardized Trident multi-hop prompt.
+Trident multi-hop prompt.
 Use
 `--ketrag_compare_original_prompt` to emit both generations (primary +
 alternate) in the stats so you can see whether the keyword 0.5 retrieval or the
 prompting is responsible for poor scores.